PhilippeMonteil/Exploring.WPF/Doc/Essentials/WPF.Essentials.Styles.md

         public bool OverridesDefaultStyle { get; set; }

         - true if this element does not use theme style properties; all style-originating properties come from local application styles, and theme style properties do not apply.
         - false if application styles apply first, and then theme styles apply for properties that were not specifically set in application styles.
         - The default is false.

+- styles explicites, implicites, par Theme (par défaut)

 - Themes/generic.xaml